For discipline-specific frequently asked questions about the education and training pathway, click on the tabs below:

 Is the POATSP: RNs and RPNs online course different from the original POATSP course?

-Yes, the two courses differ.
-The POATSP: RNs and RPNs online course is tailored toward RNs and RPNs and differs slightly from the POATSP online course intended for physicians and nurse practitioners.
+Yes, the POATSP: RNs and RPNs online course is specifically tailored to meet the needs of RNs and RPNs, whereas the original POATSP online course was designed for physicians and nurse practitioners.

-It is therefore important that RNs and RPNs taking the education and training pathway to prescribe OAT medications take the POATSP: RNs and RPNs online course.
+It is therefore important that RNs and RPNs CP-OUD taking the education and training pathway diagnose and treat OUD (including prescribing, dispensing, compounding, ordering and administering OAT) take the POATSP: RNs and RPNs online course.

 What if the RN or RPN has already completed the POATSP Online Course before they were authorized to take the education and training pathway?

-In order to complete the education and training pathway to prescribe OAT medications, RNs and RPNs must have taken the POATSP: RNs and RPNs online course.
+To complete the education and training pathway, RNs/RPNs CP-OUD must have taken the POATSP: RNs and RPNs online course, even if they had completed the original POATSP course earlier.

-In addition, RNs and RPNs must have completed the POATSP: RNs and RPNs online course within 3 months of completing the workbook and attending their preceptorship to ensure that they have an adequate working memory of the extensive content covered in this online course.
-The date of Certificate of Completion is checked before a preceptorship is confirmed.
+In addition, RNs/ RPNs CP-OUD must have completed the POATSP: RNs/ RPNs online course within 3 months of completing the workbook and attending their preceptorship to ensure retention of the material.
+The Certificate of Completion date for POATSP is verified before a preceptorship is confirmed.

-For RNs/RPNs who have completed the education and training pathway for buprenorphine/naloxone only and are looking to upskill to methadone and slow-release oral morphine prescribing, additional formal education through the BCCSU is required.
+RNs/RPNs CO-OUD who initially completed the education and training pathway for buprenorphine/naloxone and wish to expand their scope to include methadone and slow-release oral morphine prescribing, and extended-release buprenorphine must complete additional education through the BCCSU.

-Where do I find out more information about Certified Practice for Opioid Use Disorder?
+Where can I find out more information about Certified Practice for Opioid Use Disorder?

-BCCSU will maintain responsibility for training RNs and RPNs under the new standards.
+BCCSU will maintain responsibility for training RNs and RPNs CP-OUD under the new standards.

 For more information about these amendments, please visit the BCCNM website.